ocaml/dune/doc/goals.rst

 ===============================

-Tech companies tend be fond of big mono repositories, so to be able to work for them ``dune`` needs to be able to eat up large repositories without blinking.
+Tech companies tend be fond of big mono repositories, so to be able to work for them Dune needs to be able to eat up large repositories without blinking.
 It not only needs to build fast, but more importantly it must not get in the way of fast feedback during development, no matter the size of the repository.